haozhuang0000/MLOps-PDModel/README.md

 default_timezone = Asia/Singapore
 ```
 ### 6. Slack setup steps - alerter
-1. Go to: https://slack.com/ and create <YOUR_WORKSPACE>
+1. Go to: https://slack.com/ and create <WORKSPACE>
 2. Go to: https://api.slack.com/apps
 2. Create New App -> From a manifest
 3. OAuth & Permissions -> Scopes -> Give permission for: